guptaatul193/learning/readme.md

-This repository stores all the code that I used for learning purpose
+This repository stores all the code that I use for learning purpose